Night splints for plantar fasciitis are devices that are worn at night and fit over the foot, ankle, and lower leg.

 Wearing splints at night may be more beneficial to those who have suffered from PF for more than one year.

-PF splints are more for the long haul treatment.
-They will provide needed relief to patients who have suffered with this condition for an extended period of time.
+PF splints are more for the long-haul treatment of plantar fasciitis.
+They will provide needed relief to patients who have suffered from this condition for an extended period of time.

 Using Tension To Heal PF